Bold shoplifters upset more than your bottom line

-According to the Annual Retail Theft Survey, there are anywhere from 500 to 600 shoplifters stealing every minute!
+According to the Annual Retail Theft Survey, for every $1 recovered, $11.54 was lost to retail theft!
 It’s no longer just a candy bar either.
-The average shoplifted amount is $50.
+The average theft case value in 2018 was $125.
 Shoplifting is on the rise and it effects more than dollars and cents.
 Protect your shop and those who enter from the devastation of shoplifting.

 Why do people become shoplifters?

 “Shoplifting for most individuals is rarely about greed or poverty.
 It’s about people struggling with their own personal conflicts and needs,” cites The National Association for Shoplifting Prevention (NASP).
 Approximately 25% of shoplifters are kids, 75% are adults and 55% of those adults say they began shoplifting in their teens.
 There is no profile of a typical shoplifter.

 The business of Organized Retail Crime (ORC) is responsible for much of the growth of shoplifting.
 Because of the internet, it’s easier to sell stolen merchandise.
 Shoplifting is no longer socially unacceptable as it used to be.
 Plus, shops have reduced the number of employees on their sales floor.
 Sadly, dishonest employees steal 6 times more than shoplifters.